 Background

 Independent mobility – the freedom of children and adolescents to move around without being accompanied by an adult can contribute to physical activity and positively impact psychological, social, cognitive and spatial development (1, 2).
-The independent mobility have health implications; benefits for obesity, hypertension, diabetes and many other non-communicable diseases but may also increase road traffic injuries (3, 4).
+Independent mobility have positive effects on health – it reduces the risk forobesity, hypertension, diabetes and many other non-communicable diseases - but may also increase road traffic injuries (3, 4).

 Adolescents are vulnerable to road traffic injuries (RTIs), which are the leading cause of deaths in adolescents aged 10-19 years.
 In 2013, the RTI death count in adolescents was 115,186 globally, out of which 90% occur in developing countries (5).There is higher road traffic fatalities and injuries among pedestrians, cyclists and motorcyclists in low and middle income countries where the built environment is least likely to be adapted to the needs of vulnerable road users (6).